A SENSE OF PURPOSE

 And just what is egregia cum laude?
 Surely a very sophisticated-sounding term could only mean something very great and outstanding.
 Not that I would bother asking this out loud, lest anyone would think I am just plain stupid.
 And of course what everyone thinks matters.

 You see, it would never be enough.
 You could be Australia’s greatest scientist and someone somewhere has won a Nobel prize.
 You can build yourself a big mansion complete with Olympic size swimming pool, and someone somewhere owns a castle with his own beach.

 When would it be enough?
-You set yourself a target…by the time I am 30, I would have become a cardiologist, and only then I’ll be satisfied.
+You set yourself a target…by the time I am 30, I would have become a surgeon already, and only then I’ll be satisfied.
 But would you be surprised when once you got there, you then decide, ‘Nah!
-I should do a sub-specialist and be a cardiac surgeon,”
+I should pursue a subspecialty and be a cardiac surgeon,”

 And of course a cardiac surgeon should not be living in a mere terrace house.
 At the very least, he should own a big bungalow.
 And what is a grand bungalow without a garage where a Mercedes should be parked?

 Your lifestyle would become more luxurious with each passing year.
 And the enormous income that you earn would be used to finance an even more grandeur lifestyle.
 It would be a vicious cycle that would never end as long as you drift away without saying ‘Stop, hang on.
 What am I doing?’

 And just what would trigger you to say “Hang on, I am drifting away,”.
 Would you even realize it?